 We ask that each person visit their own doctor or travel nurse to see what is needed to stay up to date.
 We have a list of recommended medications for those traveling to Belize in our trip handbook, but nothing is required by Thirst Missions.
 Generally Belize is a very safe and healthy country to visit.

 Each person needs a valid passport, but no entry visa is required for citizens of the USA or Canada.
 Anyone under 18 years of age needs to have a notarized permission form signed by both parents to leave the USA or Canada and be permitted into Belize.

 Only the group leader is typically allowed to call back home.
+The ministry and relationships built when putting our personal devices down is eye-opening.
 Our philosophy is no news is good news.
-We provide the group leader unlimited calling from our staff members cell phones and internet access when needed to contact people back home, check in, and send trip updates.
-In the case of emergencies however, we have open and direct lines of immediate communication on every trip.
+We encourage each group leader to to post trip updates and send pictures back home on behalf of each group.
+In addition we post pictures every day from every trip on our Facebook page at facebook.com/thirstmissions.
+In the case of emergencies we have open and direct lines of immediate communication on every trip.

 Yes, as long as the hotel has space.
 There will be an additional charge for the extra rooms needed.

 No, it’s used right away to offset a small portion of planning and preparing for your group’s trip.
 Please read through our generous payment policy and cancellation agreement.

 For Standard Mission Trips, your group leader will have access to a Trip Profile section on our website.
 From there they can select ministry options, edit number of participants, access documents and forms needed for trip, and view payment schedule.